bitcoinsaigon/bitcoinsaigon.github.io/_posts/2024-01-16-lixi-2024-year-of-dragon.md

 ---
 layout: post
 title: "Bitcoin Lì Xì - 2024 Year of the Dragon campaign"
 categories:
 image: assets/images/lixi-2024-year-of-dragon.jpg
 tags:
-redirect_from:
-  - /lixi/
 ---

 ## **Bitcoin Lì Xì**

 In Vietnam it is customary to gift money for special occasions, especially Lunar New Year (Tết), weddings and births.
 The cash is typically enclosed in a red envelope (also called red pocket, Bao lì xì).

 The envelope is gifted, the recipient takes out the cash from the envelope.

 The Bitcoin Lì Xì achieves the same experience using LNURL-withdrawal QR codes that can be gifted electronically or physically.